AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 Step 3.
 The command is parsed and `CreateTeamCommand` is executed with the following validations:
 * Check that indices 1 and 3 are within bounds of the filtered person list
+* Check if a team with the name "Development Team" for "Hackathon 2024" already exists
 * Retrieve the persons at these indices
+* Ensure neither person is already in a team for "Hackathon 2024"
 * Create a `Team` object with name "Development Team", hackathon "Hackathon 2024", and the two selected persons

 Step 4.
-The command checks if a team with the same name and hackathon already exists.

-Step 5.
-If the team is unique, it is added to the model's team list.
+The team is added to the model's team list.

 Step 6.
 A success message is displayed showing the created team details.